JessicaHamHam/Fraud_Detection/README.md

 - $\sigma$: The user's standard deviation of daily transaction counts (`std_daily_count`), safely adjusted to prevent division by zero.

 ### 3. Small-to-Large Transaction Blast (Card Testing Detection)
-This feature captures a highly suspicious fraud pattern known as "Card Testing" or "Credit Blasting."
-Fraudsters often initiate a low-suspicion transaction to verify if a stolen card is active.
+This feature captures a common fraud pattern known as "Card Testing" or "Credit Blasting."
+Fraudsters often initiate a low-value transaction to verify if a stolen card is active.
 Once confirmed, they immediately execute a massive transaction to drain the card's limit before it gets blocked.

 #### Key Implementation Details:
 - **Amount Explosion Ratio:** Tracks the multiplier gap between the current transaction amount and the immediately preceding one.
 The pipeline filters out micro-fluctuations and only triggers if the current amount is **at least 10 times larger** ($Ratio \ge 10.0$) than the previous one.